Installation and customization

 build_ext

-This performs the compilation of the C code.
+This performs the compilation of the C code, and provides more control than build.

 Uses |